viperproject/gobra-book/src/04/sort.md

 # Case study: `sort.Interface`

+> TODO
+> This section might change.
+> To specify a sort algorithm we might have to change the specs for `View` and the requirements for `Less`.

-In this section, we deepen the concepts introduced in the previous sections on interfaces on a larger example from the Go standard library.
+In this section, we deepen the concepts introduced in the previous sections on interfaces with a larger example from the Go standard library.

 The interface `Interface` is used for various sorting routines in the [sort package](https://pkg.go.dev/sort).
 This interface describes a collection with a length, where elements can be compared and swapped.